JarAKeksz/Batera/API.md

 # API
 Our API is a more or less RESTful API using JSON over HTTP.
+GET requests use parameters embedded in URL, POST methods use JSON.
 Here is the list of endpoints and their usage:

 ### Ping